EverestAPI/CelesteTAS-EverestInterop/Docs/Commands.md

 ### Console load
 - `load` (for A-Sides) is used in these examples, but this also applies to `hard` (B-Sides) and `rmx2` (C-Sides).
 - `load` can be used to in place of a reset to start a chapter.
 However, `load` can be used to start playback from any location in the game without risk of desyncing.
+- `load` command requires an additional frame compared to the normal start/restart chapter.
 - Takes the following formats:
   - `console load (ID or SID)`
   - `console load (ID or SID) screen`